praveenramc/rspamd-proposal/README.md

 ## Implementation

 ### Overview
 The project can be divided into three major tasks: Corpus Testing, Neural Networks, Automation, Testing & Documentation.
+&nbsp;
+&nbsp;
 * #### Corpus Testing
     Shell scripts will be developed for feeding a corpus of spam and ham messages into rspamd, the results generated will be used to prepare a dataset(used to train our Neural Networks) and also generate statistics for evaluation purpose.